-A. It is unlawful for any person to intentionally interfere with, hinder, harass, molest, injure, obstruct or disobey a lawful order from any Animal Control Officer or Law Enforcement Officer in the discharge of his or her official duties under this Title or other applicable law.
+A. It is unlawful for any person to intentionally interfere with, hinder, harass, molest, injure, obstruct or disobey a lawful order from any animal control officer in the discharge of his or her official duties under this Title or other applicable law.

-B. It is no defense to a prosecution under this Section that the Animal Control Officer or Law Enforcement Officer was acting in an illegal manner, if he was acting in the regular course of assigned duties and in good faith based upon surrounding facts and circumstances.
+B. It is no defense to a prosecution under this Section that the animal control officer was acting in an illegal manner, if he or she was acting in the regular course of their assigned duties and in good faith based upon surrounding facts and circumstances.

-C. It shall be unlawful for any person to refuse to reveal his correct name, address, and date of birth when requested to do so by an Animal Control Officer or Law Enforcement Officer in any of his or her duties prescribed herein.
+C. It shall be unlawful for any person to refuse to reveal their correct name, address, and date of birth when requested to do so by an animal control officer in any of his or her duties prescribed herein.